GROTESK

 Affiliations: His Lava Men

-Known Relatives: Gor-Tok the First (Ancestor, deceased), King Krono (Father, deceased), Princess Ingar (Wife, deceased)
+Known Relatives: Gor-Tok the First (ancestor, deceased), King Krono (father, deceased), Princess Ingar (wife, deceased)

-Aliases: Grotesque, Gor-Tok the Second, The Sub-Human
+Aliases: Grotesque, Gor-Tok the Second, the Sub-Human

 Base of Operations: Subterranea

-First Appearance: X-Men#41 (February 1967)
+First Appearance: X-Men I#41 (February 1967)

-Powers/Abilities: Grotesk has athletic agility, plus superhuman strength (Class 80) and durability.
-He had an extremely high intellect (possibly genius level) and was also highly intuitive.
-His brain was also mutated, giving him resistance to mental attacks.
-As a subterranean, he was adapted to an underground environment and had infra-red vision.
-However, this made him sensitive to bright lights.
 Grotesk uses a variety of studs attached to his armor, and each had various effects: a solid smoke-screen with the appearance of a mist but the material strength of solid stone, energy absorption and reflection, and presumably various other plot device effects!
 See comments.
 He also held his Lava Men under his mental sway, and removed their power of speech, but this may have been accomplished through technology.
 He used a spy scope to monitor his enemies, and presumably had access to other advanced technologies presumably of Deviant origin, see comments.
-Grotesk also carried a war club which appeared to be made of stone, but this shattered against Thor's dense Asgardian flesh.

-During the ensuing fight there was another earth tremor, and Grotesk had a vision of a man operating the Nuclear Oscillatron.
-Unbeknownst to him, the vision was a mental image projected by Changeling see comments.
+(X-Men I#42) - During the ensuing fight there was another earth tremor, and Grotesk had a vision of a man operating the Nuclear Oscillatron.
+Unbeknownst to him, the vision was a mental image projected by Changeling (see comments).
 Grotesk escaped using one of his solid smoke-screen studs and followed the mysterious vibrations in his brain, caused by Changeling.
 Crashing through a wall, he found Changeling at the controls of the machine, disguised as its inventor.
 When Grotesk revealed his intentions to obliterate Earth in revenge for the deaths of his people, Changeling tore off his mask and introduced himself as Professor X. Grotesk threw him to the floor and instinctively reached for the control panel.
 Changeling attacked him mentally, but Grotesk resisted and threw the lever.
 Deadly vibrations began to radiate down to the Earth's core.
 Angel arrived, and Changeling ordered him to turn off the device.
 Angel used solar orbs to momentarily blind Grotesk, giving Beast the opportunity to tackle him hand-to-hand, but Grotesk hurled Beast at Angel.
 Grotesk was about to use a solid smoke-screen to escape when he heard Cyclops trying to sneak past.
 He spun around, but not fast enough to stop Cyclops blasting the smoke-screen stud for his hand.
 Grotesk grabbed another two studs to absorb and redirect Cyclops' optic blasts back at him.
 While Grotesk used Cyclops own power against him and his fellow X-Men, Jean Grey and Changeling mentally attempted to slow down the vibrations of the machine.
 Grotesk hurled Angel at his fellow X-Men and struck Changeling away from the machine.
-He tried to increase the power, but was caught in an explosion that appeared to kill him.
-See comments
+He tried to increase the power, but was caught in an explosion that appeared to kill him. (see comments)

-(Ms Marvel#6, 8) - Somehow Grotesk survived and returned to steal the Cavourite crystal.
-He caused a huge refinery fire in New Jersey, and was attacked by Ms Marvel.
-As they fought, a tower fell on them, and Grotesk escaped with the crystal, believing Ms Marvel crushed beneath tons of rubble.
-Grotesk took the crystal to a research lab (disguised as a radar station near the seaside) that housed a military laser cannon.
+(Ms. Marvel I#8) - Grotesk took the crystal to a research lab (disguised as a radar station near the seaside) that housed a military laser cannon.
 He began firing the cannon into the Cavourite crystal, hoping to trigger a warp energy implosion large enough to destroy the Earth.
-Once again Ms Marvel attacked.
-During their fight, Grotesk tore loose a pipeline of liquid hydrogen, causing an explosion that sent them both tumbling into the nearby waters.
+Once again Ms Marvel attacked, having located him there via her precognitive "seventh sense."
+Via a coordinated series of assaults, Ms. Marvel knocked him down, but realized the crystal was indeed initiating a warp energy implosion.
+Recovering as she was distracted, Grotesk attacked anew and eventually tore loose a pipeline of liquid hydrogen, causing an explosion that sent them both tumbling into the nearby waters.
 Grotesk managed to get her in a choke hold and attempted to drown her.
 Distracted by an energy flare from the radar station, he realized the explosion had disrupted the laser cannon.
 He left her for dead so he could monitor the power flow to the crystal.
 Ms Marvel recovered, and attacked again.
 Ms Marvel used a judo throw to hurl Grotesk into the laser cannon.
 With the laser cut off, the crystal flared with energy, briefly opening a gateway to another dimension.
 The energy fields scoured the land clean as they collapsed in on themselves, heat-fusing the sand of the beach and drawing everything within a hundred yards into the gateway.
-When the gateway closed, it appeared that Grotesk had been sucked into it.
+When the gateway closed, it appeared that Grotesk had been sucked into it, and Ms. MArvel had only narrowly escaped a similar fate, having dug finger holds into the heat-fused sand.
 See comments

 (Avengers West Coast Annual#6 (fb) ) - Grotesk found out about Brutus' Oscillatron, and planned to use it to achieve his revenge.
 He rendered his Lava Men mute so they could not betray his true motives.

-(The Mighty Thor I#481) - Grotesk returned the power of speech to his Lava Men.
-With his vast intellect, he altered their machines to empower the Living Rock by creating a storm and harnessing its lightning.
-Using his spy scope, he uncovered a link between Thor and his former alter-ego, Don Blake.
+(Thor I#481) - Using his spy scope, he uncovered a link between Thor and his former alter-ego, Don Blake.
 He activated the Living Rock, which created a localized earthquake.
 Don Blake fell into a chasm, and Thor attempted to follow.
 His path was blocked by the Living Rock, and he attempted to make it implode by striking its vulnerable spot.
-When he realised the vulnerable spot had moved, he instead entered the subterranean region to investigate.
+When he realized the vulnerable spot had moved, he instead entered the subterranean region to investigate.
 Grotesk and his Lava Men attacked.
-As the Living Rock neared critical mass, Grotesk used Don Blake as a human shield to prevent Thor from attacking.
+Grotesk's war club shattered against Thor's chest, and Thor punched Grotesk into the air.
+Crashing to the ground, Grotesk swiftly returned to his base via subterranean tunnels.
+Thor struck Grotesk with his hammer, but then several Lava Men merged themselves into a living monolith that blocked Mjolnir's return.
+As Thor struggled to free himself from several other attacking Lava Men, and as the Living Rock neared critical mass, Grotesk used Don Blake as a human shield to prevent Thor from attacking.
 However the God Pack arrived, and while they fought, Riger used his superhuman senses to detect the Living Rock's vulnerable spot.
 Grotesk threatened to kill Don Blake once more, but Zephra used her superhuman speed to remove Blake from Grotesk's clutches.
-Thor hurled Grotesk at the vulnerable spot, appearing to destroy Grotesk in the process; his Lava Men were released from his mental sway.
+Thor hurled Grotesk at the vulnerable spot, and the Living Rock imploded, shrinking from larger than a skyscraper to pinpoint size in a moment, apparently destroying Grotesk in the process; his Lava Men were released from his mental sway.

 Comments: Created by Roy Thomas and Den Heck